Aggie (film)

-Aggie is an 2020 American documentary film, directed and produced by Catherine Gund.
+Aggie is a 2020 American documentary film, directed and produced by Catherine Gund.
 The film follows the story of art collector Agnes Gund, exploring the nexus of art, race, and justice.

 The film had its world premiere at the Sundance Film Festival on January 24, 2020.
 It was released on October 7, 2020, by Strand Releasing.

 Synopsis

 Aggie looks at the upbringing and career of collector and philanthropist Agnes "Aggie" Gund, focusing on when she sold a painting from her collection to fund criminal-justice reform.
 Roy Lichtenstein's Masterpiece sold for $165 million and Aggie's nonprofit initiative—the Art for Justice Fund—was born, bridging “blue chip” art and serving the common good.
 Ava DuVernay, Bryan Stevenson, Thelma Golden, John Waters, Glenn Ligon, Jamie Bennett, Abigail Disney, Teresita Fernández and Marina Abramović appear in the film.

 Release

 The film had its world premiere at the Sundance Film Festival on January 24, 2020.
 In May 2020, Strand Releasing acquired U.S. distribution rights to the film.
 It was released on October 7, 2020.